-There can be a lot of variances here, so it’s good to know what you are getting in for.
+There can be a lot of variance here, so it’s good to know what you are getting in for.

 Do you have a CSA program?

-Some find that joining a CSA (Community Supported Agriculture) is a great way to commit to regularly having fresh produce in your life.
+Some find that joining a CSA (Community Supported Agriculture) is a great way to commit having a regular supply of fresh produce in your life.
 If you’d like to learn more we’ll have an article coming soon explaining why CSA’s are great.

 Are there any questions that you like to ask that aren’t on our list?
 Let us know and we may add them to the article.